KevinLiTian/Harvard_CS50_AI/6.Language/example/templates/README.md

 And by telling the AI that "Facebook, 2004" and "Google, 1998" are what we are looking for, the AI will be able to recognize the template that
 - "{company} was founded in {year}"

-Examples and source codes can be found [HERE](https://cdn.cs50.net/ai/2020/spring/lectures/6/src6/templates/)
+To see examples and source codes, downloaded from [HERE](http://cdn.cs50.net/ai/2020/spring/lectures/6/src6.zip) and navigate into the `templates` directory